How to experience the real Barbados

-While we're huge fans of its beaches and rum distilleries, we've decided it's high time to highlight its lesser-known attractions, all of which offer a fantastic insight into this beautiful destination.
+While we're huge fans of the beaches and rum distilleries in Barbados, we're taking time to highlight its lesser-known attractions, all of which offer a fantastic insight into this beautiful Caribbean island.

 Take a punt at the Savannah